Addiction Treatment Programs

 So, what about the symptoms of cocaine use the following day?
 For many people, the symptoms of cocaine use the day after can be very difficult to deal with, mentally and physically.

-People may be dehydrated and have a severe headache.
+People may be dehydrated and have a severe headaches.
 Symptoms of cocaine use the day after also include mood disturbances such as irritability and the inability to concentrate, as well as anger and depression.

 If you or a loved one is abusing cocaine or showing signs of the use of cocaine, it’s important to find a qualified Colorado cocaine treatment center or a national treatment center.